Genuine Microsoft Office — one-time payment, yours forever. Instant delivery. Shop now →

 Microsoft 365 One-Time Purchase vs Subscription: What You Need to Know

-If you’ve been searching for a Microsoft 365 one-time purchase option, here’s the short answer: Microsoft 365 does not offer a one-time purchase.
-It is a subscription-only product.
-However, Microsoft does sell perpetual Office licenses — Microsoft Office 2024 and Microsoft Office 2021 — that you buy once and own forever, with no recurring fees.
+If you’ve been searching for a Microsoft 365 one-time purchase option, here’s the short answer: Microsoft 365 does not offer one, at any tier.
+It’s subscription-only, from the $19.99/year Basic plan up through the newer $199.99/year Premium plan.
+What Microsoft does sell as a genuine one-time purchase is perpetual Office — Microsoft Office 2024 and Microsoft Office 2021 — software you buy once and own permanently, with no recurring fees.

-This guide breaks down exactly what each option costs, what you get, and which makes more sense for your situation.
+This guide breaks down exactly what each option costs in 2026, what you get, and which makes more sense for your situation.

 Key Takeaways: